timhaotongwu/cse15l-lab-reports/lab3.md

 ## Part 1 - Researching Commands - Consider the commands less, find, and grep.
 Choose one of them.
 Online, find 4 interesting command-line options or alternate ways to use the command you chose.

+`grep`: is a command used in searching and matching text files contained in the regular expressions.
+There are some alternative for `grep` are `ack.`, `ripgrep`, `git-grep` and `The Silver Searcher `.